AlvaroBer/Java-console/README.md

 <br />

 ## Main examples
-These are a few usage examples of Console class
+These are a few usage examples of log method.

 ### log method